top of page

 Service

 I serve as a NSF GRFP writing lab mentor to help students who are applying for the NSF Graduate Research Fellowship.
 This includes helping with brainstorming, content and flow of ideas, and reviewing and editing application essays.
+Of the 6 students I have closely mentored throughout their entire application process, 4 won the fellowship.

-In 2019 I was the editor-in-chief for the newly revamped Jefferson Journal of Science and Culture.
+In 2019 I was the co editor-in-chief for the newly revamped Jefferson Journal of Science and Culture.
 The interdisciplinary journal serves to provide a venue where scholars who are doing cross-discipline work can publish articles related to specific topics.
 The journal is part of the Jefferson Scholars Foundation, and I helped set up and manage the journal, from setting up the website, planning out our call for submissions, writing submission guidelines, picking journal themes, and more.
 We also planned a conference for the accepted submissions to present their work in November 2019.
 More information about the journal is available via the website: http://journals.sfu.ca/jjsc/index.php/journal/index

 A fellow CS PhD student and I hosted weekly workshops at Computers4Kids, a local nonprofit serving low income 6th--12th graders that provides free mentoring and access to technology and STEAM projects from fall of 2018 - spring of 2020.
 Each week we guided students through various projects, such as temperature-changing lamps (using arduinos), building remote control cars from scratch, fun coding projects, cybersecurity and basic hacking camps, and wearable tech.
 It was such a great experience working with these brilliant students.
 I hope we inspired them to dive into the wild, ultra-creative world of CS and Engineering!